OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

 |image0|

 If the agent stops in a specific Host, OpenNebula will detect that no monitorization data is received from that hosts and will restart the probe with SSH.

+Apart from the periodical monitoring some specific drivers (SSH and LVM transfer managers) will trigger sending the data instantly when an action is finished.
+This is done by sending the HUP signal to the collectd client on the host.

 Requirements
 ============